Overview

 Preparing for an appointment

-Your health care professional may refer you to a neurologist, psychiatrist, neuropsychologist or other specialist for further evaluation.
+Your healthcare professional may refer you to a neurologist, psychiatrist, neuropsychologist or other specialist for further evaluation.

 What you can do